dikshab14/dikshab14.github.io/_pages/about.md

 author_profile: false
 ---

-## A Journey Through Curiosity and Courage
+## A Journey through curiosity and courage

 I was born and raised in the lively lanes of Delhi, India, a city that dances with history, food, and fierce ambition.
 I spent my undergraduate years at the University of Delhi, where I fell in love with mathematics not just as a subject, but as a way of thinking.
 Those college days were some of the happiest, sipping chai with friends between lectures, solving problems late into the night, and learning how to ask better questions.